YLD Weinberg Mission to Israel: March 7 – 13, 2022

-See what Israel has in store for you and other young leaders!
-Experience Israel’s vibrant arts and culture scene, learn about innovative technology, network with leaders in the nation’s up and coming industries, taste the flavors of the country, and find your own connection to Israel.
-Whether this is your first time to Israel or a returning visit, you’re sure to have an unforgettable experience.
+Experience Israel’s vibrant arts and culture scene, learn about innovative technology, network with leadership in the nation’s up and coming industries, taste the flavors of the country, and more.
+Whether this is your first time to Israel or a returning visit this trip is for you!

 Mission and travel experiences with the Jewish Federation of Cleveland take Clevelanders behind the scenes of our global Jewish community, and allow participants to see the country, live the culture, meet the people, and get premiere access like no one else can.

 Mission Chairs: Rachel & Raffi Glickman, Alison & Aaron Gross, and Dara & Max Sussman

 Read the Travel Blog from the 2019 Weinberg Mission to Israel >>